In English

 São José Market

-Mercado de São José (São José Market) is also top on my list of best things to do in Recife.
-Inaugurated in 1875, it was the first prefabricated iron building in Brazil, with the same neoclassical structure as the 19th century European markets.
+Mercado de São José (São José Market) is also one of my top recommendations in Recife.
+Opened in 1875, it was the first prefabricated iron building in Brazil and was built in the same neoclassical style as 19th-century European markets.

-In addition to being beautiful, this historical heritage site houses several stands selling crafts made of materials such as clay, wood, lace and straw, as well as herbs, honey, grains, fish and a multitude of other things.
+Beyond its architectural charm, this historical gem houses numerous stalls selling crafts made from clay, wood, lace, and straw, as well as herbs, honey, grains, fish, and much more.

 Address: Praça Dom Vital, s/n – São José